ibm-cloud-docs/assistant/actions-overview.md

 Step conditions are how your assistant knows whether to include a step in the current exchange with a customer.

 For example, you might have an *Open an account* action.
-In Step 2, the assistant can ask, *Do you want me to help you open an account?* and allow the customer to answer with *Yes* or *No*.
-In Step 3, you can add a step condition that checks whether the customer answered *No* in the previous step.
-If so, the assistant says, *Ok.
+In one step the assistant can ask, *Do you want me to help you open an account?* and allow the customer to answer with *Yes* or *No*.
+In the next step, you can add a step condition that checks whether the customer answered *No* in the previous step.
+If so, the assistant says, *OK.
 Let me know if there's something else I can help you with.* and ends that branch of the conversation in the action.
-Then, you can add one or more steps to walk the customer through the process of opening an account.
+Then, you can add one or more additional steps to walk the customer through the process of opening an account.

 ## Customer responses
 {: #actions-overview-step-conditions}

 When you define the customer response for a step, you identify the type of data that the assistant expects to find in a reply.
-If the assistant asks or a number, you define a customer response of type *Numbers*.
+If the assistant asks for a number, you define a customer response of type *Numbers*.
 If the customer does not provide a number in the reply, the conversation stops.
 The assistant cannot complete a task on the customer's behalf if it doesn't have the data it needs to do so.

 At run time, validation occurs for each step to check the data type of the customer's reply.
 If the data type doesn't match what's expected, a message is displayed to help customers understand what is required of them.
 You can customize the validation message and how many times it occurs for a single step.